 Public LDAP & People Search

 The Public LDAP service at UVA is a directory of publicly-accessible information about UVA people, containing a subset of the available data in the UVA User Database.
-The UVA People Search is a Web application that uses the Public LDAP server to enable people to look up registered email addresses, office phone numbers, etc., for members of the UVA community.
+The UVA People Search is a Web application that uses the Public LDAP server to enable people to look up registered email addresses, office phone numbers, etc., for faculty and staff within the UVA community.
+The UVA People Search does not return student information.
+If you are a member of the University community and looking for student data, you will have the option to click a button on the results page that says "Find All People (Login Req)" and it will prompt you to log in via NetBadge.
 UVA users who have elected to make all their information private do not appear in this search.

 - Look someone up in the UVA People Search | How to run a whois query (using the UNIX command)

 - Change your personal directory information in the UVA user database

 - Configure client software to use our public LDAP service

 The Private LDAP service at UVA is a directory containing almost all the information from the UVA User Database about all active members of the University community.
 Authority to access information about UVA people is determined on an application-by-application basis.
 Many University Web applications protected by the NetBadge service need access to the Private LDAP service to determine whether a user is a student or faculty/staff member, and is authorized to view the webpage they are requesting.